ev-ant/moppNord/README.md

 3. Insert your \.bib file with a bibliography for the master thesis into *library.bib*.
 4. Compile the master thesis with the button *Knit*.

+More practical notes are given in the template itself - read carefully.

 Feedback is welcomed.